newmediadenver/drupal-lamp/README.md

 Once the vagrant process is complete, visit http://example.local

-To work on the files locally, you will need to set up a method file sharing.
+To work on the files locally, you will need to set up a method of file sharing.
 This is described in the below sections. *** Note:*** You will need to run ```vagrant destroy -f && vagrant up```after changing the settings.
 This *WILL* destroy your machine and work, so make sure it is versioned.